piegope/doc/docs/content/en/server/installation/upgrade-server.md

 If you have elected to use the Integrated Security for connecting to the database in the [Database](/server/management/devolutions-server-console/devolutions-server-settings/database/) tab, ensure that the IIS Application Pool Identity and Scheduler accounts have enough privileges on the database.
 {% endsnippet %}

 * Have a user upgrade his workstation with the version of {{ en.RDM }} supported by the {{ en.DVLS }} version and test connectivity with the server instance.
+* Have computers running PowerShell scripts to update the Devolutions.PowerShell module version supported by the {{ en.DVLS }} version and test the script results.
 * When you are satisfied with your tests, have the rest of the staff upgrade to the same version of {{ en.RDM }}.
 * Update the Maximal/Minimal version of {{ en.RDM }} in ***Administration – System Settings – Version Management***.